Sitecore-Hackathon/2018-Mashed-Potatoes/README.md

 ## Module Purpose

 One of the must have features of any commerce website is customer's reviews for the product.
-Our module allows to provide feedback using simple form on the product page.
+The module gives possibility to provide feedback using simple form on the product page.
 Module extends Sitecore Commerce Engine capabilities.

 ## Module Sitecore Hackathon Category